-Inside: Do you have some wall space you need to fill up with something beautiful?
+Do you have some wall space you need to fill up with something beautiful?
 Do you need functional pieces that look pretty, too?
 Do you have old windows kicking around?
 If you answered ‘yes’ to any of these questions, keep reading!
-Here are 25 ways you can re-use old windows for some beautiful pieces of home decor!
+Here are 25 ways you can re-purpose old windows for some beautiful pieces of home decor!

 I could be wrong, but I’m pretty sure my dad invented the whole “find trash and make it treasure” thing.
 Loooong before it was a trendy thing to do, this was my dad’s gig.
+And I think his master creation came from old windows.

 I can remember on Sunday nights, the night the trash went out, my sister and I would get in the front seat of my dad’s white ’80-something Chevy pick-up truck, and we’d go “junkin” with him.
 He had this incredible eye for things people were throwing away and what he could make from it.
 Our house was filled with pieces from “Roadside Warehouse,” as we affectionately called it.